killermann/facilitator-cards/content/cards/fill-the-gap.md

 ---

 Share a sentence that contains an important gap.
-For example, "The best thing about working with this group is ___________".
+For example, "The best thing about working with this group is ___________."
 Then prompt the group to say the whole sentence and to fill in the gap.
-Continue in this way with more sentences (if you like).
+Repeat with new prompts as many times as you'd like, and you can mix up participation rules (e.g., "someone we haven't heard from yet").